tormave/PracticalMachineLearning/course-project.md

 output: html_document
 ---
 ## Summary
 The data set from http://groupware.les.inf.puc-rio.br/har quantifies how well 6 participants execute weight training exercises.
-The task is predict one of 5 ways (marked A to E) to execute exerices based on accelerometer data from sensors on the belt, forearm, arm, and a light dumbell
+The task is predict one of 5 ways (marked A to E) to execute exerices based on accelerometer data from sensors on the belt, forearm, arm, and on a light dumbell used to perform the exercises.

+After data is cleaned, three prediction models are compared by applying them to the training data set before the winning model is applied to the supplied test data set.
+Winning model is a random forest, which achieves 0% out-of-sample error rate.

-First some necessary libraries and the data is loaded.
+In the first code chunk some necessary libraries and the data is loaded.

 ```r
 library(knitr)